 Case Study: Risk vs. Return

 The lineup of BulletShares ETFs from Guggenheim can be used to illustrate just how the trade-off between interest rate risk and yield generally works.
 The BulletShares products are unique from most other fixed income funds in that each product focuses on investment grade corporate debt maturing in a certain year (there is also a suite of BulletShares ETFs targeting high yield corporate bonds).
-While the credit profiles are not identical, they are generally similar in that component bonds are deemed to be “investment grade” by major credit agencies [see also Hitchhiker's Guide To The ETF Galaxy] .
+While the credit profiles are not identical, they are generally similar in that component bonds are deemed to be “investment grade” by major credit agencies.

 |Ticker||Maturity||30 Day SEC Yield||Average Duration|

-Taking on additional interest rate risk by extending the effective duration can result in material increases to the expected yield; BSCK, which targets corporate debt maturing in 2020, has a 30-day SEC yield that exceeds that of BSCC by almost 250 basis points.
-That potential return, of course, comes with higher risk [see also High Yield ETFdb Portfolio].
+Taking on additional interest rate risk by extending the effective duration can result in material increases to the expected yield; (BSCM ), which targets corporate debt maturing in 2022, has a 30-day SEC yield that exceeds that of (BSCF ) by almost 300 basis points.
+That potential return, of course, comes with higher risk.

 Disclosure: No positions at time of writing.